apache/pekko-platform-guide/docs-source/docs/modules/how-to/examples/shopping-cart-service-cassandra-scala/README.md

 2. Create Cassandra keyspace and tables:

     ```shell
-    # creates keyspace and all tables needed for Akka Persistence
+    # creates keyspace and all tables needed for Pekko Persistence
-    # as well as the offset store table for Akka Projection
+    # as well as the offset store table for Pekko Projection
     docker exec -i shopping-cart-service_cassandra_1 cqlsh -t < ddl-scripts/create_tables.cql
     ```